engity-com/bifroest/docs/usecases.md

 !!! tip

-    We're planning to also implement an [SSH server chaining / transparent proxy for SSH](https://github.com/engity-com/bifroest/issues/27) and [Session recording](https://github.com/engity-com/bifroest/issues/28).
-This will soon create much more use-cases. 🤠
+    [Session recording](reference/auditlog/recording.md) can preserve signed terminal output for later playback and high-security investigations.
+We're also planning an [SSH server chaining / transparent proxy for SSH](https://github.com/engity-com/bifroest/issues/27), which will create further use cases. 🤠

 ## Off-board users within the legally binding 15 minutes timeframe of the organization {: #offboard}